emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 M-x repo-grep-set-case-sensitivity
 ```

-You will be prompted to choose between ON and OFF.
+You will be prompted to select between ON and OFF.
 The setting is updated immediately — no need to edit your configuration or restart Emacs.

 ### Binary file search (default: off)